Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Flopping mode qubit operation

 The Rabi oscillation frequency of the effective model is given by

 We compare the Rabi frequency of the effective RWA Hamiltonian with that obtained from the original Hamiltonian; see \cref{fig:flopping_mode_energies}(b).
-The results agree for $|\delta - n\omega|\gg\tau$, as expected.
+As expected, the results agree well for $|\delta - n\omega|\gg\tau$.

-It should be noted that this method of manipulation couples the spin with electric fluctuations due to the dependence of $b_z^{(2)}$ and $b_\perp^{(2)}$ on $\delta$.
+However, this method of manipulation couples the spin with electric fluctuations due to the dependence of $b_z^{(2)}$ and $b_\perp^{(2)}$ on $\delta$.
 In purified silicon, where the magnetic noise caused by the atomic nuclei is heavily suppressed, this may be the main source of decoherence for the qubit~\cite{Tyryshkin2011,Veldhorst2014}.
-In the low ac gate amplitude described here, the flopping-mode qubit lacks a natural sweetspot~\cite{Makhlin2004,Fei2015} in which the system is insensitive to electric noise to first order in the coupling to the bath.
+Unfortunately, in the low ac gate amplitude described here, the flopping-mode qubit lacks a natural sweetspot~\cite{Makhlin2004,Fei2015} where the system is insensitive to electric noise to first order in the coupling to the bath.
 In particular, electric noise that enters through $b_z^{(2)}$ could only be efficiently suppressed at $\delta=0$, where the first derivative with respect to $\delta$, i.e., the noise susceptibility, vanishes.
 However, at this value, the qubit cannot be operated as the direct spin-conserving transition is resonant.
-However, the perpendicular component of the effective magnetic field of \cref{eq:RWA-amp} can be made insensitive to noise to first order at $\delta = \pm E_z/\sqrt{3}$ which can improve qubit operation.
+Fortunately, the perpendicular component of the effective magnetic field of \cref{eq:RWA-amp} can be made insensitive to noise to first order at $\delta = \pm E_z/\sqrt{3}$, which can improve qubit operation.
 This dynamical sweetspot~\cite{PicoCortes2019,PicoCortes2021} is observed as a minimum of the Rabi frequency at $\delta \simeq 0.58\omega$ in \cref{fig:flopping_mode_energies}(b).

-In \ref{sec:TME-arbitrary-amps} we give expressions for the TME at arbitrary ac detuning amplitudes.
+In \ref{sec:TME-arbitrary-amps}, we provide expressions for the TME at arbitrary ac detuning amplitudes.
 Unlike the simple limit shown in \cref{eq:RWA-amp}, these expressions are quite complex, highlighting the fact that the effective magnetic field arises from second-order virtual tunneling involving two PAT processes.
 In the arbitrary-amplitude limit, as given in \ref{sec:TME-arbitrary-amps}, we can achieve a fine degree of spin manipulation.
-Furthermore, we also obtain dynamical sweetspots for large ac gate amplitudes.
+Furthermore, we can also obtain dynamical sweetspots for large ac gate amplitudes.